DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

 \end{definition}

-The collection of n-AMS is determined by two parameters: $n$, which denotes the number of sampled signals, and $d$, referred to as the \textit{depth}, which represents the size of the subset from which the signal is obtained.
+The suggested definition of n-AMS diverges from the conventional method for explaining the concepts behind the representation by analyzing signals with the highest activations, that is, signals whose activations rank highest across the entire dataset.
+Instead, n-AMS could be seen as samples from the Extreme Value distribution, thereby allowing for statistical properties to be considered.
+Additionally, such ditribution is parameterized with parameter $d$, referred to as the \textit{depth}, which represents the size of the subset from which the signal is obtained.
 Note that we could examine the highest activation signal of the whole dataset by setting $n = 1$ and $d = N$, however, interpreting the representation's semantics by using only one signal might be misleading.
-Figure \ref{fig:n-ams_husky_distribution} illustrates the distribution of activations of the ``Siberian husky'' logit from the ResNet18 model trained on ImageNet \cite{he2016deep} across all the images from the ImageNet-2012 \cite{deng2009imagenet} validation dataset, where we can observe that the most activating signal corresponds to the ``Dogsled'' class.
+Figure \ref{fig:n-ams_husky_distribution} illustrates the distribution of activations of the ``Siberian husky'' logit from the ResNet18 model trained on ImageNet \cite{he2016deep} across all the images from the ILSVRC-2012 validation dataset \cite{russakovsky2015imagenet}, where we can observe that the most activating signal corresponds to the ``Dogsled'' class.
 In light of this, we aim to sample several n-AMS from separate data subsets.

-The relationship between two neural representations can be assessed by examining how each representation is activated by the n-AMS values of the other.
+We propose that by examining how two neural representations activate each other's n-AMS, we can gain significant insights into the similarity of the learned abstractions.
 For this, we first introduce the \textit{representation activation vectors} (RAVs).